hfern/tf/docs/caveats.md

 Once you have single binaries ready for each OS/Arch, you need to generate hash sums, sign them, and generate a manifest.
 In theory, the official HashiCorp registry will allow you to upload these binaries and metadata using the standard Github release workflow.

-However, I would strongly consider using a private registry or a different distribution method.
+However, you should strongly consider using a private registry or a different distribution method.
 HashiCorp will almost certainly not officially approve and verify your provider for [the integration program](https://developer.hashicorp.com/terraform/docs/partnerships).

 You will have to set that up yourself.